26 Jun 2025

 Contractor Tips for a Smooth Inspection:

-• Keep photos of insulation installation stages ready.
+• Keep photos of the project including insulation installation stages ready.

 • Ensure all roof interfaces and detailing are complete and accessible.

-• Be prepared to discuss how condensation risk has been managed.
+• Be prepared to discuss how wind load and structural design assessments have been managed.